-The ADC081500 self-calibration must be run to achieve specified performance.
+The ADC08D1000 self-calibration must be run to achieve specified performance.
 The calibration procedure is run upon power-up and can be run any time on command.
 The calibration procedure is exactly the same whether there is an input clock present upon power up or if the clock begins some time after application of power.
 The CalRun output indicator is high while a calibration is in progress.
-Note that the DCLK outputs are not active during a calibration cycle.